tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-08-Evr_Async_Trading.md

     return account
   ```

-* The result of the previous changes shows a trading dashboard that not only displays the real-time pricing data for BTC/USD, but also makes buy, sell, or hold decisions in real-time.
+* The result of the previous changes shows a trading dashboard that not only displays the real-time pricing data for BTC/USD (along with associated short and long window moving averages), but also makes buy, sell, or hold decisions in real-time.

   ![async-trading-dashboard](Images/async-trading-dashboard.gif)